evgeny-myasishchev/docker-node-0.12-awscli/README.md

 # docker-node-0.12-awscli

 Docker image with node 0.12, aws cli and some helper scripts.
-Useful as a bitbucket pipes image to build node 0.12 repositories with some secrets stored on AWS S3.
+Useful as a bitbucket pipes image to build node 0.12 codebases with some secrets stored on AWS S3.

 ## Containers